1. Is it possible for a non-resident to register a Dutch company?

 3. What types of companies can I incorporate in Holland?

 The private limited liability company or BV is the most popular type of entity among international entrepreneurs.
 Other common types are the public limited liability company or NV and the Foundation or Stichting.
-You also have the option to register a sole proprietorship, a partnership or a cooperative.
+Our firm only assists with the formation of a Limited company.

 4. How long does the incorporation procedure take?